 The Scout uniform is a key part of Scouting.
 It helps to create a sense of belonging, identification, and commitment.
 In addition, the uniform shows the wearer's activity, responsibility, and achievement.
 The accomplishments of every youth and adult member can be recognized by the insignia worn on the uniform.

-Troop 4024 Scouts wear the official BSA uniform shirt (known as a Class A) consisting of the following:
+Troop 4024 Scouts wear the official BSA uniform shirt (known as a Class A), which is available in sizes for boys/men and girls/women.